Try This Tasty Sprouted Whole Grain Cereal The Next Time You’re Looking for a Healthy Breakfast Cereal

 One of my favorite cold cereals is Ezekiel 4:9 sprouted whole grain cereal.
 Once you get past the goofy Biblical name and scripture references on the box, you’ll find an excellent whole grain cereal that is high in protein and fiber and low in fat.

-Ezekiel 4:9 is made with sprouted grains and ezekiel-49-cerealbeans, specifically wheat, barley, soy and lentil beans, spelt and millet.
+Ezekiel 4:9 is made with sprouted grains and beans, specifically wheat, barley, soy and lentil beans, spelt and millet.
 The recipe is an ancient one, going back to the Old Testament (it was actually a recipe for making bread, not cereal — Ezekiel 4:9 also offers a line of sprouted grain breads as well) and the company, Food for Life, modified the basic Biblical recipe to make a line of sprouted grain products.

 But how can sprouted grains make a crunchy cereal?
 After all, aren’t sprouts green?